tustin2121/James_Somerton_Transcripts/_videos/KarOvBQCyKE.md

 title: How Spoilers Are Ruining Everything
 status: Auto
 aka: !!seq
+  - "How To Stop Caring And Learn To Love Spoilers"
   - "Spoiled Culture (Thumbnail)"
 topics: !!seq
   - "The Last of Us"